Age of Empires III: The WarChiefs: Other versions

 The WarChiefs expansion pack was bundled with Age of Empires III Complete Collection, featuring the full game of Age of Empires III, The WarChiefs, and the second released expansion The Asian Dynasties, released on September 15, 2009, in the United States.

 Age of Empires III, The WarChiefs and The Asian Dynasties have been ported to Mac OS X by MacSoft.

 Reception

 The WarChiefs was a runner-up for Computer Games Magazine's 2006 "Expansion of the Year" award, which ultimately went to Warhammer 40,000: Dawn of War – Dark Crusade.
+During the 10th Annual Interactive Achievement Awards, The WarChiefs received a nomination for "Computer Game of the Year", which was ultimately awarded to The Elder Scrolls IV: Oblivion.